jetify-com/devbox/docs/app/docs/example_shells/languages/elixir.md

     ],
 ```

-This will install Elixir 1.13, you can install other versions of Elixir using:
+This will install Elixir 1.13.
+Other versions available include:

 * elixir_1_10 (version 1.10)
 * elixir_1_11 (version 1.11)